shane-kercheval/sik-stochastic-tests/README.md

 - Retry capability for flaky tests
 - Timeout control for long-running tests
 - Detailed reporting of success rates and failure patterns
-- Support for both synchronous and asynchronous tests
+- Full support for both synchronous and asynchronous tests

 ## Installation